 - The obstetrical model considers birth to be ‘unsafe’ unless proven otherwise.
 OBs, disregard the fact that women with lots of risks can birth very easily.
 She might do that with lots of AMPs but ask any OB and they will tell you that birthing easily is not related to risk factors.

 - The midwifery model considers birth ‘safe’ unless proven otherwise.
 But midwives really never address two issues … that very healthy women can have lots of trouble getting a baby out of her body even if she has no medical risk or whether a woman copes with the natural occurring pain of contractions.

 - There is no generic ‘problem’.
 If you are not pregnant with twins, you do not have any potential twin problems.
 If you have a baby with genetic ‘problems’ you can still birth well and cope beautifully.
 If you have a ‘problem/s’ then ask your obstetrician (OB) or midwife if and how this problem might impact your ability to birth effectively or cope.

 - If you or your baby’s problem requires you to have a non-laboring Cessarean then you can still be highly skilled!

 - Your birth and birth-coaching skills can help you birth more effectively and cope better.

 - On to the next … Birth Plans

 Birth Plans were suggested in the late 1970s.
 When I gave birth in 1970 there were no Birth Plans and no ‘choices’.
 What does ‘choice’ mean?

-- It means you are discussing with your obstetrician or midwife what AMPs you are comfortable with or not.
-In other words, you are telling your Ob or midwife what ‘interventions’ you want and don’t want.
+- It means you are discussing with your OB or midwife what AMPs you are comfortable with.
+In other words, you are telling them what ‘interventions’ you want and don’t want.

-- You also get to discuss the more cosmetic things such as whether you want to play music, have your whole family around, be able to birth in water.
+- You also get to discuss the more cosmetic things such as whether you want to play music, have your whole family around or be able to birth in water.